darias08/Update-A-File-Using-Python/README.md

 <h2>Description: </h2>

-In this project, I will be explaining a step-by-step process about how I was able to open a file, read the contents within the file, write contents within the file, and create an algorithm that can automatically update a file using Python.
+In this project, I will be explaining a step-by-step process about how I was able to open a file, read the contents within the file, write contents within the file, and create an algorithm that can update a file using Python.

 <h2>Scenario</h2>